Vibegron

 Vibegron, sold under the brand name Gemtesa, is a medication for the treatment of overactive bladder.
 Vibegron is a selective beta-3 adrenergic receptor agonist.

 The most common side effects include headache, urinary tract infection, common cold, diarrhea, nausea, and upper respiratory tract infection.

 Vibegron was first discovered by scientists at Merck & Co.
 Inc. and was later developed in Japan by Kyorin Pharmaceutical Co., Ltd, Kissei Pharmaceutical Co., Ltd, and Urovant Sciences.
-It was approved for medical use in Japan in September 2018, in the United States in December 2020, and in the European Union in June 2024.
+It was approved for medical use in Japan in September 2018, in the United States in December 2020, in the European Union in June 2024, and in the UK in July 2024.

 Efficacy

 Vibegron, once daily 75 mg provided significant reduction in micturition, urgency episodes and urge incontinence, and increased the volume per micturition.

 Medical uses

 Vibegron is indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency, and urinary frequency in adults.

 Safety

 Generally, the introduction of β3 adrenergic receptors agonists such as vibegron has improved overactive bladder (OAB) management by minimizing anticholinergic-related adverse effects.
 Monotherapy with a β3 adrenergic agonist may be preferred in older patients, those with high anticholinergic burden, and older adults with multiple comorbidities.
 An ambulatory blood pressure monitoring study showed that treatment with vibegron was not associated with clinically meaningful effects on blood pressure or heart rate.
 Treatment with vibegron was also associated with improvements in patient-reported measures of quality of life.
 Vibegron was generally effective, safe and well tolerated, thus represents a valuable treatment option for patients with OAB.